stemgene/stemgene/README.md

 - M.S. in Data Science, University of Rochester
 - M.S. in Electronic Engineering, Harbin Engineering University
 - Data Science Fellowships, Insight Data Science, TripleTen
+-

+## Future Project Plan

+Currently, my core focus is utilizing cutting-edge deep learning models to tackle challenges in image classification, object detection, and more.
+I have successfully employed transformer-based approaches to complete projects, such as breast cancer tumor detection.
+With the continuous advancements in Large-scale Language Models (LLM) and their remarkable success in various multimodal applications, my next endeavor will involve fine-tuning LLM to further enhance breakthroughs in the field of computer vision.

 Connect with me on [LinkedIn](link_to_linkedin_profile) and let's collaborate on exciting data science projects!